-- (i) have obtained the National N4 Certificate with passes of at least 50% in at least four appropriate subjects; - (ii) be able to prove their competence in English as laid down in Faculty Rules and Regulations; - (iii) have complied with M score requirements; - (iv) have complied with faculty- and department-specific requirements as determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations. - 4.6.3 An applicant who does not meet the general minimum admission requirements for admission into the higher certificate can be referred by faculties for possible admission to career-focused bridging or extended curricula programmes. - 4.7 Minimum admission requirements applicable to Diplomas - 4.7.1 The minimum admission requirements for a diploma are: - (a) SC or NSC endorsed with diploma admission; - (b) SC-based complete/conditional exemption; - (c) language requirements; - (d) admission/placement tests as approved by Senate; - (e) faculty- and/or programme-specific requirements as determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 4.8 Minimum admission requirements applicable to BTech and Advanced Diplomas
+- (i) have obtained the National N4 Certificate with passes of at least 50% in at least four appropriate subjects; - (ii) be able to prove their competence in English as stipulated in Faculty Rules and Regulations; - (iii) have complied with M-score requirements; - (iv) have complied with faculty- and department-specific requirements as determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations.

+4.7 Minimum admission requirements applicable to Diplomas

+- 4.7.1 The minimum admission requirements for a Diploma are: - (a) SC or NSC with diploma or bachelor's degree endorsement; - (b) SC-based complete/conditional exemption; - (c) Language requirements; - (d) Admission/placement tests as approved by Senate; - (e) Faculty- and/or programme-specific requirements as determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations.